dornech/the-hatchlor-enhanced/{{cookiecutter.project_slug}}/README.md

 {% endif -%}

 To support versioning and changelog generation please refer to the toolchain selected during package generation (see also `pyproject.toml`).
-If not deselected, the toolchain inlcudes a [pre-commit] hook for linting commit messages to ensure commit messages are compliant with the conventional commit format and support an automated changelog generation.
+If not deselected, the toolchain includes a [pre-commit] hook for linting commit messages to ensure commit messages are compliant with the conventional commit format and support an automated changelog generation.